bewannabe96/langchain-rag-poc/langchain_rag/prompt/node/recommendation-generation.md

 ### **Specific Role**
-Your role is to select the most relevant "spaces" from the "ContentSearch" tool results and provide clear justifications for your selections in JSON format.
+Your role is to select the most relevant "spaces" from the `SpaceSearch` tool results and provide clear justifications for your selections in JSON format.
 Recommendations must strictly reflect the retrieved data and align with the user's preferences.

 ---